The Story of Commodore

 In March 1986, the ineffectual Marshall Smith was demoted to director and Irving Gould hired on Thomas Rattigan, the executive behind the Amiga's initial rollout, as CEO.
 Gould did not mince words with Rattigan: cut costs any way you can.
 Rattigan obliged.
 The payroll again was cut significantly, three plants were closed, unprofitable products were discontinued (most notably the VIC-20 and 264 lines), and Rattigan cracked down on the sloppy reporting in Commodore's financial department that undermined Smith's years.
 Commodore introduced the new, slimline 64C that year in the new Commodore stock cream white colour and sloped keyboard style of its bigger brother 128, which was continuing to sell at a decent if unexceptional clip.
 Slowly, CBM recovered from its funk and posted a US$22 million profit in March 1987, along with US$46 million in the bank, its most solvent stage since 1983.

 Two things of significance occurred in 1987.
 Commodore, finally grasping the flaws in their management of the Amiga line, introduced the new 500 and 2000 models that year; the 500 offered more capabilities, expansion options and, best of all, a more competitive price.
 The 2000, an expanded version, was offered as a milksop to the power user market, while the 1000 was quietly retired.
 Sales ballooned at the expense of the stagnant ST series as Atari had done little more than release the expanded memory 1040ST in the meantime.
 This significant change in fortunes, however, was nothing compared to the change that occurred in the Commodore front office.
 By 22 April 1987 the largely effective Rattigan was suddenly ousted by none other than Irving Gould himself, declaring himself CEO.
-Rattigan was understandably incensed, asserting that the reason was none other than good old fashioned personality conflicts and argued that Gould was irked simply because Rattigan was getting all the credit for Commodore's rebound.
-Gould, for his part, pointed out that the American domestic comeback was poor compared with the increase in overseas markets, which accounted for some 70 percent of Commodore's market.
-Indeed, Commodore's US revenues had shrunk by roughly 54 percent over Rattigan's term in office.
-As with Tramiel, the parting was legally acrimonious.
+Rattigan was understandably incensed, asserting that Gould was irked simply because Rattigan was getting all the credit for Commodore's rebound, and the parting was bitter and legally acrimonious.
+Gould for his part pointed out that the American domestic comeback was poor compared with the increase in overseas markets, which accounted for some 70 percent of Commodore's market; indeed, Commodore's US revenues had shrunk by roughly 54 percent over Rattigan's term in office.

 Now in control of the company he had originally bankrolled, Gould's first action at the helm was at the same time expected and totally not so.
 While taking the predicted cost-cutting measures of slashing staff (from 4700 to 3100) and closing five plants, Gould schemed to reduce the now declining North American operations into only a sales and marketing extension of the transnational company Gould intended to forge.
 Largely because of Tramiel's legacy, the American arm of the company had operated in semi-autonomy, mostly cut off from the European operations, but Gould wanted to consolidate it as tightly as possible.
 To this end, North American corporate staff were first on the chopping block as part of Gould's downsizing; half were ultimately dismissed.